stuffnting/gutenberg-block-examples/src/meta-plugin-sidebar/README.md

-# Meta Plugin Sidebar
+# meta-plugin-sidebar

 ## Description

-This example adds a plugin sidebar, which can be opened from the lightbulb icon at the top-left of the editor.
+This example adds a meta box to the [`PluginSidebar` SlotFill](https://developer.wordpress.org/block-editor/reference-guides/slotfills/plugin-sidebar/), which can be opened from the lightbulb icon at the top-right of the editor.

 Two meta [meta boxes](https://developer.wordpress.org/plugins/metadata/custom-meta-boxes/) to the sidebar.
 The metadata is then used on the front-end, using the `the_content` filter.